Who's to blame now? Ronaldo-less Man Utd underwhelm once more in Burnley draw

 The finger of blame can be pointed at missed chances and a lack of clinical finishing before the opposition strike back, but this team should have enough talent and will to win within it to fight back from the disappointment of conceding an equaliser.

-Instead, they struggled to create many chances of note in the second half, and instead David de Gea was suddenly called into action on multiple occasions having been a spectator for much of the first half.
+Instead, they struggled to create many chances of note in the second half, registering no shots on target after the break, and instead David de Gea was suddenly called into action on multiple occasions having been a spectator for much of the first half.

 Perhaps the most obvious problems in this game lied in the defence, where Harry Maguire had a night to forget.